forked3/forked/README.md

 # forked

 ccid: vbodar
-Please check .idea as adviced by TA
+Please check .idea as advised by TA